Welcome to Wheelhouse Batting Cages

 More and more companies are copying our idea, some are making subtle changes.
 You, as the consumer, should be aware of what you are getting.
-For example, I got a call from a prospect, who became a client, saying that one of my competitors was offering a batting cage similar to mine and at a cheaper price.
-They were even going to throw in the L-screen.
-When I investigated further, I found out they were offering poly net rather than knotted nylon.
+For example, a prospect called, who became a client, saying that one of our competitors was offering a batting cage similar to Wheelhouse and at a cheaper price.
+They were even going to throw in the L-screen for free.
+Investigating further, we found out they were offering poly net rather than knotted nylon.
 Poly net is quite a bit weaker and less expensive than knotted nylon.
-In my opinion, knotted nylon is a lot more durable than poly net.
+Knotted nylon is a lot more durable than poly net.
 See discussion on the Details page.
 Since we started in 1998, we have never had a water problem, UV deterioration, or any breakage of our net.
 Knotted nylon is easy to repair.
 So when shopping make sure to compare what you are getting.
 Ask a lot of questions.

-I get calls about accessories for our batting cages.
-Some of my competition provides leaded rope, others sell backdrops, still others offer other things for sale.
-I’m cheap, sorry frugal, I try to find inexpensive alternatives.
+We get calls about accessories for our batting cages.
+Some of the competition provides leaded rope, others sell backdrops, still others offer other things for sale.
+We're cheap, sorry frugal, and try to find inexpensive alternatives.
 Here are some.
 Leaded rope is expensive and heavy to ship.
-I used to offer it, but now I make my net wider.
-It is 36' wide and the perimeter of my frame is only 30', so there is 3' of overhang all the way around.
+We used to offer it, but now we make our net wider.
+It is 36' wide and the perimeter of the frame is only 30', so there is 3' of overhang all the way around.
 But if you still feel you need something, try a simple garden hose.
 It is much cheaper than leaded rope and will do the same thing - provide a little extra weight on the net so it won't blow around as much in wind.
 Some companies offer expensive backdrops.
-I suggest an inexpensive piece of carpet.
+We suggest an inexpensive piece of carpet.
 Hang it from the roof corner connectors.

 Because our batting cages are free standing and lightweight, wind is the one weakness of our system.
 Strong cross winds can actually tip over the cage.
 If you can put the batting cage near a barrier like house, fence, or trees, generally wind is not an issue.
 If you are in a windy climate and your cage is in the wide open space you should anchor down the cage in some fashion.
 See question 15 on the FAQ page.

-Our batting cages are not perfect and may not be for everyone.
-However, I think we have made a good product and people feel they are getting very good value for the dollar they spend.
+Wheelhouse Batting Cages are good but not perfect and may not be for everyone.
+However, we think we have made an exceptional product and people feel they are getting very good value for the dollar they spend.
 We also provide excellent customer service and support.